ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 The parameters specific to mapping, can be left empty when running in `cageronly` mode:

-- `samplesheet` specifies the input CSV samplesheet.
+- `input` specifies the input CSV samplesheet.
 This option is mutually exclusive with `infolder`.
 - `infolder` specifies the input directory with FASTQ files (stored together for all samples or located in per-sample subdirectories).
-This option is mutually exclusive with `samplesheet`, and may be used together with `sample_name_fields`.
+This option is mutually exclusive with `input`, and may be used together with `sample_name_fields`.
 - `sample_name_fields` is a supporting parameter for `infolder` in case your sample name has underscore(s) in it.
 By default, only the first part of the string before the first underscore is taken for samplename.
 If you have more, like `my_sample_name_S1_L001_R1_001.fastq.gz`, with this parameter you may specify _how many underscore separated fields_ the sample name has in the filename.
 In the `my_sample_name_S1_L001_R1_001.fastq.gz` example, this parameter should be = 3.
 - `genome_name` specifies the name of the reference genome.
 It is used as meta information
 - `genome` specifies a FASTA file containing a reference genome.
 This option is mandatory, unless `index` is set.